Health, Fitness and Well-Being

 The concept of martial arts no longer exists in the main stream of Western thought.
 In the West, the tendency is to emphasis the "martial" or physical part of the training.
 In the Orient, there is another concept of using physical training as a methodology for spiritual enlightenment.
 In medieval Europe there were groups of fighting monks and Knights with strong religious beliefs that had similar ideals, but these groups no longer exist.
 The Bay Area Center offers several styles of martial art training to serve the Houston, Clear Lake and Galveston region.
 These programs contain different balances between the physical and spiritual development.
 Members are encouraged to experience the different martial arts we offer and select the one that best matches their interests.

+Learn from the highest ranked Aikikai Aikido Instructor in Galveston county, Walter Marker, 6th Dan.
 Our Aikido program is affiliated with the Aikido Association of America and Hombu Dojo in Japan.
 It offers a balance between physical training and spiritual training that favors the physical.
-Aikido is a practical Martial Art that emphasizes using the momentum of an attacker against them.
+WE teach Aikido as a practical Martial Art that emphasizes using the momentum of an attacker against them.
 Since Aikido never opposes force with force even a small woman can throw a large man by harmonizing with his attack and adding her force to his force.
 At an advanced level, the throws of Aikido become almost magical.

 Classical Japanese weapons are taught as part of our Aikido program.
 This includes both the wooden sword (Bokken) and the wooden staff (Jo).
 Emphasis in Aikido is on unarmed defense against attack with weapons.
 However, our weapons program teaches both defense and offense: sword against sword; staff against staff; and sword against staff